deltachat/deltachat-node/README.md

 ## Install

-By default the installation will build deltachat-core from the submodule using `scripts/rebuild-core.js`.
-This requires you to have all the dependencies of the deltachat-core library available for it to be able to compile, see the README of deltachat-core itself for this.
+By default the installation will build `deltachat-core-rust` from the submodule using `scripts/rebuild-core.js`.
 Simply invoke npm:

 ```
 npm install deltchat-node